Show by Label

 STM32 Fmeter-431G

 Michael was so kind as to send me a PCB for the FMeter-G431, so I ordered the parts needed to build it.
 Several were not available anywhere due to the current chip shortage, but eventually I was able to find what I needed, or used what I already had.
-Unfortunately, I ran into a few snags and ordered the incorrect parts, so had to go through the whole process again.
+Unfortunately, I ran into a few snags and ordered some incorrect parts, so had to go through the whole process again.
 I was able to give Michael some feed-back about his BOM so others will hopefully not fall into the same trap.

 Looks exactly the same as with the Pico.
 Remember, almost the same software.